Oh, it's a long, long while from May to December

 Overhead is the constellation of Cygnus the swan that lies in the direction the solar system is moving at 300 kilometers per second as we orbit the center of the Milky Way.
 Cygnus is also known as the Northern Cross, an informal constellation or asterism.
 East of Cygnus' brightest star, Deneb is a hazy glow that can be seen with the unaided eye on a dark night.
 It can also be seen in binoculars, but is too big and diffuse for the telescope.
 It is the North American Nebula.

-In the picture above, Deneb is above and right of center, while the North American Nebula is just left of center.
+In the picture left, Deneb is above and right of center, while the North American Nebula is just left of center.
 The image is a blow up of a photograph taken with a 50mm lens of the whole constellation.
 The North American Nebula is part of a large complex of dust, gas and stars.
 It lies at a distance of about 1,600 light years, about the same as Deneb itself.
 Deneb is one of the most luminous stars known.
 It is thought by some that it is th source of the illumination for the nebula.
 However, close appearing in our skies, Deneb is at least 70 light years away from the nebula.
 It is more likely that the nebula is illuminated by other stars near and within it.
 The North American Nebula glow hydrogen red in photographs.
-(They're all red states.)
+(They're all red states in the nebula.)

 Starting to come into view is the Great Andromeda Galaxy.
 It was recorded by French comet hunter Charles Messier as number 31 on his list of fuzzy objects in the sky that weren't comets.
 So we know it as M31.
 See the finder chart on the below.
 M31 is climbing up in the northeastern sky.
 It is barely visible to the unaided eye as a fuzzy spot among the stars of Andromeda just to the left of the Great Square of Pegasus.